 Shortcomings of Endpoint Security in Securing Business Email

-The tide is turning away from relying on endpoint protection alone, as businesses are quickly recognizing that protection that works at the client level on devices such as laptops, desktops and mobile devices is limited in its ability to safeguard users and key assets against phishing, ransomware and other dangerous threats.
-Despite the widespread use of endpoint protection, cyberattacks and breaches - over 90% of which are initiated via email - are occurring at an unprecedented rate, with one in five businesses getting hacked daily.
+Businesses now recognize that protection that works at the client level on devices like laptops, desktops, and mobile devices is limited in safeguarding users and critical assets against phishing, ransomware, and other dangerous threats.
+Despite the widespread use of endpoint protection, cyberattacks, and breaches - over 90% of which are initiated via email - are occurring at an unprecedented rate, with one in five businesses getting hacked daily.

-Companies are increasingly acknowledging that they have too much to lose in a successful attack to rely solely on endpoint protection - which should be viewed as the last line of defense - to secure their email, and that a comprehensive, proactive email security solutions capable of intercepting malicious attack attempts, protecting against human error and fortifying an organization’s email infrastructure as a whole is needed to make email safe for business in this modern digital threat environment.
-This article will explore the limitations of endpoint security, and how companies can bolster this protection with effective supplementary email security defenses to mitigate the risk of suffering an attack or breach.
+There is too much for a company to lose in the event of a successful attack to rely solely on endpoint protection - which should be viewed as the last line of defense - to secure their email, and that a comprehensive, proactive email security solutions capable of intercepting malicious attack attempts, protecting against human error and fortifying an organization’s email infrastructure as a whole are needed to make email safe for business in this modern digital threat environment.
+This article will explore the limitations of endpoint security and how companies can bolster this protection with effective supplementary email security defenses to mitigate the risk of suffering an attack or breach.

 Be Cautious of Endpoint Security Limitations